-3.2 Asynchronous Replication
+211 3.2 Asynchronous Replication

-Figure 4(a) illustrates the working mechanism of asynchronous replication over multiple datacenters.
-As shown in Figure 4, the external applications issue write requests to one datacenter, which could be a fixed one configured previously or a random one chosen by applications, and get a successful response if the write requests completely commit in this datacenter.
-The updated data will be eventually propagated to other datacenters in background in an asynchronous manner [1][2][12].
-Asynchronous replication is especially useful when the network latency between datacenters is at a high cost as applications only need to commit their write requests in one fast datacenter and don't have to wait for the data to be replicated in each datacenter.
-Therefore, the overall performance and throughput for writes will be improved and systems with asynchronous replication can provide high scalability as they are decentralized.
-Now many prevailing systems such as Cassandra [12], Dynamo [1] and PNUTS [14] are using asynchronous replication.
+Figure 4a illustrates the working mechanism of asynchronous replication over mul-212 tiple datacenters.
+As shown in Fig. 4, the external applications issue write requests 213 to one datacenter, which could be a fixed one configured previously or a random one 214 chosen by applications, and get a successful response if the write requests completely 215 commit in this datacenter.
+The updated data will be eventually propagated to other 216 datacenters in background in an asynchronous manner [1, 2, 12].
+Asynchronous 217 replication is especially useful when the network latency between datacenters is at a 218 high cost as applications only need to commit their write requests in one fast datacen-219 ter and don't have to wait for the data to be replicated in each datacenter.
+Therefore, 220 the overall performance and throughput for writes will be improved and systems with 221 asynchronous replication can provide high scalability as they are decentralized.
+Now 222 many prevailing systems such as Cassandra [12], Dynamo [1], and PNUTS [14] are 223 using asynchronous replication.
+224

-However, asynchronous replication will bring a big challenge to consistency, since replicas may have conflicting changes with each other, that is, the view of all the replicas over multiple datacenters has the probability to be inconsistent at some time.
+However, asynchronous replication presents a big challenge to consistency, since replicas may have conflicting changes with each other, that is, the view of all the replicas over multiple datacenters has the probability to be inconsistent at some time.
 Figure 5 presents a simple scenario that will cause inconsistency among replicas.
 Assume there are three datacenters A, B and C, and all of them hold data replica d.
-When a write request for d from application P is issued to A and successfully commits in A, A will response to P and then replicates the updated data d_1 to B and C. However, at the same time, another write request for d from application Q is issued to C. As Chasn't gotten to know the update of d in A, it normally accepts and processes this write request and then d in C turns into d_2 and will be replicated to A and B. As a result, there are now two different versions of the same data replica, and the system steps into an insistent state which means that a subsequent read may get two different data objects.
+When a write request for d from application P is issued to A and successfully commits in A, A will response to P and then replicates the updated data $d_1$ to B and C. However,